Disclaimer: this article includes affiliate links. When you make a purchase through one of our links, we may receive commissions.

 When you downloaded a Bitcoin wallet, selected ‘create a new wallet’, and received your mnemonic phrase, you did not just create a new account for your bitcoin like you would at your local bank for your dollars.
 In fact, the name “wallet” is misleading because it doesn’t actually store your bitcoin at all.

-It’s just software that stores your secret key (which is your mnemonic phrase) and allows you to spend your bitcoin.
+Info: It’s just software that stores your secret key (which is your mnemonic phrase) and allows you to spend your bitcoin.
 If you store your mnemonic safely and then drop your phone into the ocean never to be seen again, you could simply buy a new phone, download the Bitcoin wallet again, input your mnemonic seed, and recover access to your bitcoin.

 Potentially, you don’t even need to download the same wallet again.
 You could download any wallet that supports BIP39 and input your mnemonic phrase to access your bitcoin with the new software.